symfony/symfony-docs/validation/custom_constraint.rst

         class ContainsAlphanumeric extends Constraint
         {
             public $message = 'The string "{{ string }}" contains an illegal character: it can only contain letters or numbers.';
-        }
+            public $mode = 'strict'; // If the constraint has configuration options, define them as public properties }

     .. code-block:: php-attributes